mustafah15/zettelkasten/zettelkasten/a.technical/Hexagonal Architecture Elements.md

 type: permanent
 related: "[[Hexagonal Architecture Explained]]"
 ---
-there are four basic elements in this pattern
+There are four basic elements in this pattern

 1. the application or the system itself, which we call the "app"
 2. the ports.